 Ana Sánchez Amores received her Bachelor’s and Master's degree in Industrial Engineering from the University of Seville (Spain) in 2019 and 2021, respectively.
 In 2018, she became a pre-doctoral fellow at the Systems and Automation Engineering department of the University of Seville, under the supervision of J. M. Maestre and E. F. Camacho.
 She finished her PhD in 2024 with the PhD thesis Coalitional Model Predictive Control based on Partial Cooperation and currently she works in Idener.
 Her research interest focuses on developing coalitional model predictive control strategies where partial modes of cooperation are permitted.

-Lecturer at University of Seville
+Assistant Professor at University of Cádiz

 Javier García Martín is industrial engineer (BSc.+MSc.).
 His master thesis consisted of the adaptation of an open source submersible Remote Operated Vehicle (ROV) for monitoring environmental parameters and he performed an Erasmus internship at Azorean Aquatic Technologies (Lisbon), where the idea was to develop a product with these same characteristics from scratch.
 After this experience, he worked in two different firms for several years: Ernst and Young and ZonoSistem.
-He did his PhD. with the research group of Automation and Industrial Robotics under the supervision of J. M. Maestre and E. F. Camacho.
-His thesis developed new algorithms for the distributed estimation of irradiance in a solar thermal plant using a fleet of robots.

 Assistant professor at Politecnico di Milano

 Eva Masero Rubio received a Bachelor’s degree in Electronics and Industrial Automatics Engineering from the University of Extremadura (Spain) in 2016.
 From March 2017 to June 2017, she worked as a Junior Research Assistant at Allbesmart (Portugal).
 In 2018, she received a Master’s degree in Electronics, Robotics and Automatics Engineering from the University of Seville (Spain).
-She became a pre-doctoral fellow to do her PhD at Dept. of Systems and Automation Engineering, University of Seville, under the supervision of prof. E. F. Camacho and J. M. Maestre.
-She worked in the field of the Coalitional Model Predictive Control (MPC).

 Assistant Professor at TU Eindhoven